-The Panel is proposing that the current annual review of VoLL be replaced with a reliability standards and settings review (i.e. the reliability standard, VoLL, the CPT and the market floor price) which is to take place every two years, with two years' notice of any change.
+The Panel proposed that the current annual review of VoLL be replaced with a reliability standards and settings review (i.e. the reliability standard, VoLL, the CPT and the market floor price) which is to take place every two years, with two years' notice of any change.

-The Panel's view is that "all the reliability settings (i.e. the reliability standard, VoLL, the CPT, and the market floor price) have an effect (though not necessarily an equal one) on USE and so should all be reviewed together", and that "this would also mean that any adjustments to the reliability settings, to ensure the reliability standard is met, will be more effective".

-The Panel also set out its conclusion from the CRR "that VoLL should be reviewed less frequently than every year, and that it was more appropriate to review the level of VoLL in conjunction with a regular and integrated review of the reliability settings".
-The Panel believes that such a biennial process would represent "an appropriate balance between certainty for consumers on one hand; and the need to maintain appropriate and timely vigilance in relation to overall NEM reliability performance."
-The Panel further suggested that these reviews could be completed in a very much shorter period of time than the CRR.
+The Panel noted its view that "all the reliability settings (i.e. the reliability standard, VoLL, the CPT, and the market floor price) have an effect (though not necessarily an equal one) on USE and so should all be reviewed together", and that "this would also mean that any adjustments to the reliability settings, to ensure the reliability standard is met, will be more effective".56 of VoLL in conjunction with a regular and integrated review of the reliability settings".57 The Panel believes that such a biennial process would represent "an appropriate balance between certainty for consumers on one hand; and the need to maintain appropriate and timely vigilance in relation to overall NEM reliability performance."58 The Panel further suggested that these reviews could be completed in a very much shorter period of time than the CRR.